How to make a period end faster

 This should only be considered under medical supervision.

-If your teen is interested in adjusting their cycle for a specific reason, you can learn more in our guide to delaying periods for teens.
+If a teen is interested in adjusting their cycle for a specific reason, you can learn more in our guide to delaying periods for teens.

-…can all help them understand their body better and feel more in control of what to expect each month.
+…can all help teens understand their body better and feel more in control of what to expect each month.

-If their period is unusually heavy, long, or distressing, it’s a good idea to speak with a doctor.
+If a period is unusually heavy, long, or distressing, it’s a good idea to speak with a doctor.

-And if they’re simply frustrated that their period is getting in the way of plans, try to remind them that, while the timing itself can’t be changed, tools like luna’s cycle tracking, symptom logging, and expert guidance can make their period feel far more manageable.
+And if a period is getting in the way of plans, tools like luna’s cycle tracking, symptom logging, and expert guidance can make their period feel far more manageable.

 With time and support, most teens find their cycle becomes easier to handle.